 operation.
 Ability is also required to work with a significant

-diversity of individuals and/or groups; work with data of varied
+diversity of individuals and/or groups; work with data of different

-types and/or purposes; utilize job related equipment; perform
+types and/or purposes; and utilize job related equipment.
+In

-Specific abilities required to satisfactorily perform the functions
+required to satisfactorily perform the functions of the job

-ethnic backgrounds, disabilities and learning styles of community
+backgrounds, disabilities and learning styles of community college

 Prior to employment, the selected candidate will be required to